Zaki-goumri/projet-2cp-front/diagrams/component_hierarchy_diagram.md

 Components handling user authentication including login, signup, password reset, and social logins.

 #### Feature-specific Components
-Each module (Home, Profile, Opportunities, etc.) contains its own set of components that handle specific functionality:
+Each module contains its own set of components that handle specific functionality:
-- **Dashboard**: Overview components for the home page
+- **Home & Dashboard**: Overview components for the home page and dashboard
 - **Profile**: Components for viewing and editing user profiles
 - **Opportunities/Internships**: Components for listing, filtering, and viewing opportunities
 - **Teams**: Components for team management
 - **Chat**: Components for messaging functionality
 - **Notifications**: Components for displaying system notifications
 - **Applications**: Components for tracking application status
+- **Company**: Components for company profiles and management
+- **Post**: Components for post creation and management
+- **QA**: Components for Q&A functionality
+- **Contact**: Components for contact information and forms
+- **Landing Page**: Components for the public landing page

 #### Shared Components
 Reusable components used across multiple features: